 Is your left arm bent at a 90 degree or smaller angle?
 Does your arm feel squished when your left hand is wrapped around the scroll?
 (Then the instrument is too small.)

-Arm Length " Violin Size
+Arm Length Violin Size Viola Size